jeff-hykin/silver_spectacle/README.md

 ## Whats the status of the library?

-There are many planned features, and this library is under active development, and as not been optimized.
+There are many planned features.
+This library is under active development, and has not been optimized.
 However, the API is stable, and effectively all changes will only be adding tools to the toolbox.
 Some of the planned features are small, like a button for clearing the screen of existing graphs, or options to save all the data as a file.
 Other features will be a major addition, like theming, notifications for errors, and integration with other major Javascript charts/graphing libraries.
 Development probably will be sporadic, PR's are welcome.

 ## How can I contribute?